Generated Black Hills creek scene representing upper Rapid Creek near Silver City in South Dakota, not an exact location photo

 Silver City Trailhead

-Deerfield Trail corridor
+Deerfield Trail area

 Useful for anglers who want more walking room and a longer public-creek day than a quick roadside stop.